IGSWRP/starwarsrp/gamemode/modules/character/README.md

 Players are able to promote and demote players that are a lower rank than themselves.

-Promoting a player who is within a regiment will increment their rank.
+Promoting a player who is in a regiment will increment their rank.

 Promoting recruits will set them to a Stormtrooper Private.

+Demoting a player who is in a regiment will decrease their rank, and strip any weapons they shouldn't have access to anymore.

 Demoting a player below the minimum rank (e.g. demoting a Private) will set them to Recruit.